-All 2013 and 2014 Zero motorcycles are equipped with Bluetooth capability.
+All Zero Motorcycles model year 2013 and later are equipped with Bluetooth capability.
 This allows you to connect your motorcycle with the new Zero iPhone app and the Zero Android app.
 Now you’ll be able to customize your ride and see real-time performance statistics straight from your motorcycle.

 Turn on Bluetooth Discoverability